kllk2320/Algorithms/README.md

 # Algorithms
-Implementation of  various algorithms, mainly in python
+Implementation of  various algorithms (mainly in python)

+This is for self-study